-- 8.18 The Director of Corporate Resources will ensure that risks of loss through fraud, error, corruption or other such eventualities in its investment dealings are mitigated as far as is practicable and that these systems and procedures in place to tackle this are robust. - 8.19 The Director and officers are alert to the possibility that it may become the subject of an attempt to involve it in a transaction involving the laundering of money.
-Accordingly, procedures for verifying and recording the identity of counterparties (e.g., tenants) will be maintained, as will arrangements for reporting suspicions, and ensuring that all members of staff involved in such dealings are properly trained..
+- 9.18 The Director of Corporate Resources will ensure that risks of loss through fraud, error, corruption or other such eventualities in its investment dealings are mitigated as far as is practicable and that these systems and procedures in place to tackle this are robust. - 9.19 The Director and officers are alert to the possibility that it may become the subject of an attempt to involve it in a transaction involving the laundering of money.
+Accordingly, procedures for verifying and recording the identity of counterparties (e.g., tenants) will be maintained, as will arrangements for reporting suspicions, and ensuring that all members of staff involved in such dealings are properly trained.

-- 8.20 Items that will be regularly reviewed as part of every transaction will include: - 8.20.1 Powers to own property investments - 8.20.2 Money laundering risks - 8.20.3 Property fraud risks - 8.20.4 Changes to property legislation (e.g., Energy Act) - 8.20.5 Appropriate third party checks before transacting - 8.20.6 Due diligence in transactions - 8.20.7 Keeping abreast of impact of legislative changes - 8.20.8 Regular inspections of the assets - 8.21 Full records of the purchase process will be kept in a separate file relating to the property and these records shall include details as to the valuation relied on in making the decision to acquire, the financial appraisal together with consents, approvals and papers recording the decisions taken under delegated powers.
+- 9.20 Items that will be regularly reviewed as part of every transaction will include:

+- 9.20.1 Powers to own property investments

+- 9.20.2 Money laundering risks

+- 9.20.3 Property fraud risks

+- 9.20.4 Changes to property legislation

+- 9.20.5 Appropriate third party checks before transacting

+- 9.20.6 Due diligence in transactions

+- 9.20.7 Keeping abreast of impact of legislative changes

+- 9.20.8 Regular inspections of the assets

+- 9.21 Full records of the purchase process will be kept in a separate file relating to the property and these records shall include details as to the valuation relied on in making the decision to acquire, the financial appraisal together with consents, approvals and papers recording the decisions taken under delegated powers.
 Such documents will form part of the public record.